Jupiter0806/JS_Playground/log.md

 # October 30, 2018
 - Add customised array sort to sort an array according to options
 - Return array in customised array sort
+- array sort, add has own property check to ensure both A and B has the attribute

 # October 16, 2018
 - Add react-varialbe-scope to discuss the scope of a variable that is imported into this file